 Discuss and reflect on the form, content and instruments of English-language cultural expressions from various media, including music, film and games

 - Before playing the game, read the information below

 - When starting the game, take notes on the purpose of the game.

 - Write your analysis of the game using the goal above.
 Remember the use of verbs here; discuss and reflect.
 And what you are supposed to discuss and reflect on; form, content, and instruments.

-Other ways of learning English is noting new.
-Young people learn English through the day.
+Other ways of learning English is nothing new.
+Young people learn English throughout the day.
 At least they do in Norway.
 We have Netflix, Spotify, news online and gaming, to mention some.
 And no dubbing of movies or tv shows.

 Video games are not always associated with learning.
 But increasingly, players are finding that along with their high scores and world-building, they are acquiring new language skills.

 The pandemic has seen the gaming community grow.
 The percentage of players who call themselves “serious gamers” increased from 63% to 82% during the pandemic, according to a study by strategy and marketing firm Simon-Kucher & Partners.
 The group also found that people are gravitating toward more interactive, time-consuming games, with 60% reportedly opting for more multiplayer games during the spring lockdowns.
 Source; The Christian Science Monitor.

 Many parents might be worried that their children spend too much time gaming and that it takes time from learning.
 But in fact, that might not be true.